Grab a hen do bargain, amazing packages starting from £50pp Hen Deals >

 Help organise the rabble and allow plenty of time to get the bridesmaids together for a fitting.

-4. Help with the Wedding Planning
+6. Help With the Wedding Planning

-5. Be a Friend
+7. Be a Friend

 Allow the bride to vent her stresses to you and help as much as you can.
+You're not there to be just any friend, you're there to be her best friend.

-8. Going Away Luggage
+9. Going Away Luggage

 Ensure the bride is all packed for the honeymoon or for the wedding if it's away from home.

-9. Little Things
+10. The Little Things

 Pre-Ceremony